David Carson and Montgomery Sutton in King Lear.

 Board of Directors

-Ann Marie Carr - is currently a supporter of Fine Arts.
-She is Board Secretary of the American Bard Theater Company, on the Advisory Board of the Hamptons Theatre Company in Quogue, supporter of Hip to Hip Theatre Company, Food For Thought, and the Southhampton Cultural Center's Rising Stars Program.
-In her previous life, she wrote television commercials for a major advertising company and had one of the longest and most successful television commericals in the history of television.
-Following her advertising career, she volunteered for National Public Television writing promos and working with the marketing committee.
-For over 5 years she served on the Marketing and Promotional Committee for the Parrish Art Museum in Southhampton, New York.
+Ann Marie Carr (Secretary) is currently a supporter of Fine Arts.
+She is Board Secretary of the American Bard Theater Company, formerly on the Advisory Board of the Hamptons Theatre Company in Quogue, supporter of Hip to Hip Free Shakespeare in the Park Theatre Company, Southampton Arts Center, the Southampton Cultural Center's Rising Stars Piano Program, former member of the Playwrights First play reading/contest group, Member of the Amateur Comedy Club, and presently on the Board of the Rogers Memorial Library Foundation in Southampton, NY.
+In her previous life, she wrote television commercials for a major advertising company having one of the longest and most successful television commercials in the history of television.
+Following her advertising career, she volunteered for National Public Television writing promos working with the marketing committee.
+For over 5 years she served on the Marketing and Promotional Committee for the Parrish Art Museum in Southampton, New York.
 She holds a BA degree in Journalism with a minor in Theatre Arts.
 She has an MA degree in Drama and English Literature.

-Erin Gilbreth has lived in New York City for over twenty years.
+Erin Gilbreth (Acting Secretary) has lived in New York City for nearly thirty years.
 The first ten brought lots of travel as she worked in regional theaters, across the country on a national tour and internationally as an entertainer on a cruise ship.
 The next ten years brought studies in classical acting with John Basil and Patsy Rodenburg.
-Now in her third decade of professional work, she has added teaching to her evolution.
-Erin has a BA in Musical Theater from California State University, Fullerton and an MA in Liberal Studies from SUNY Stony Brook.
-She specializes in heightened language and drama play with young artists and has taught in conjunction with Hip to Hip Theatre Company and Riverdale Children’s Theater in New York and with her mentor, Tony nominee Lara Teeter, in his audition workshops in St. Louis.
+In her third decade of professional work, she added teaching to her evolution, specializing in drama play with young artists and teaching for Hip to Hip Theatre Company and Riverdale Children’s Theater in New York and with her mentor, Tony nominee Lara Teeter, in his audition workshops in St. Louis.
+As she enters her fourth decade of theater work in NYC, Erin is focusing on leadership as a producer of independent theater in our post-pandemic landscape.
+She has a BA in Musical Theater from California State and an MA in Liberal Studies from SUNY Stony Brook.
 She is a Founding Artist with American Bard Theater Company. www.eringilbreth.net